ElementsProject/lightning/doc/lightningd-config.5.md

 add multiple directories.

  **clear-plugins**
-This option clears all *plugin* and *plugin-dir* options preceeding it, including the default built-in plugin directory.
-You can still add *plugin-dir* and *plugin* options following this and they will have the normal effect.
+This option clears all *plugin*, *important-plugin*, and *plugin-dir* options preceeding it, including the default built-in plugin directory.
+You can still add *plugin-dir*, *plugin*, and *important-plugin* options following this and they will have the normal effect.

  **disable-plugin**=*PLUGIN*
 If *PLUGIN* contains a /, plugins with the same path as *PLUGIN* will